 If an alarm trigger condition requires readings to exceed an upper threshold temperature it is called an upper alarm.
 If an alarm trigger condition requires readings to go below a lower threshold it is called a lower alarm.

-All alarm trigger conditions are entered in the Alarm Settings tab during configuration of the logger with LogTag[®] Analyzer.
-Alarms are configured separately for each channel.
-If you have chosen to log only one of the channels, the controls for the other channel are not available.
+All alarm trigger conditions are configured in the Alarm Settings tab during configuration of the logger with LogTag® Analyzer.

 The screen shows an example where: